ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 1. Issues with MySQL in the moment the IBEX server was started (this seems to affect the archiver start up).
 Check logs of the MySQL service in the `var` area, fix any issues so that MySQL is running correctly again, then restart the IBEX server.

-1. If it works in your browser but not he users they may have a old cahced copy (this shouldn't happen but we have seen it in Safari).
+1. If it works in your browser but not he users they may have a old cached copy (this shouldn't happen but we have seen it in Safari).
 Clear their browser cache and reload.

 ## `cmake error: could not load cache` seen during build